-Parliamentary Rugby Team beats France, makes finals v Australia in Parliamentary Rugby World Cup
+Parliamentary Rugby Team beat France, make finals v Australia in Parliamentary Rugby World Cup

 Due to the points scoring system that year, New Zealand had to beat France by 51 points to take home the Cup.

-They were 46 points ahead when the ref blew the full-time whistle some minutes early – causing some controversy.
+They were 46 points ahead when the referee blew the full-time whistle some minutes early – causing some controversy.

 So it was that Australia ended up with the Cup, edging New Zealand out on points.